Connect with us

 What do you think?
 Should we be educating young people that there’s more to the sport?
 Should we alert the general public that their T-shirt and their smartphone passed through a screen printing assembly line?
 Or should we keep it a secret, known only to those of us smart enough to keep drop-kicking ink buckets every other week?
 “Drop me a line, stating point of view.”

-Read more from Screen Printing‘s February/March issue or Shop Talk column.
+Read more from Screen Printing‘s or column.

 Advertisement